Beach Group - Rustington

 Members can choose to wear what they like, and they may prefer to wear gloves and boots and use a "Helping Hand".

-MEMBERS wishing to join the group or find out more information should click here Ange and John, to email the Group Leaders.
+MEMBERS wishing to join the group or find out more information should click here John Richardson, to email the Group Leaders.
 Please remember to include your membership number in the NAME field on the message screen.